UmerZer0/YT-Views-History/readme.md

 This was inspired by the https://www.youtubewatchhistorystats.com/.
 You can use this to get view count for videos and channels in your YouTbbe history.

-Get 'watch-history.json' from Google Takeout
+Get 'watch-history.json' from Google Takeout and put it in the same folder as this file.
 url: https://takeout.google.com/

 Steps: